Lazy-Solutions/AdvancedSceneManager/docs/guides/Scenes.md

 ![](../image/scene-import-notification.png)
 ![](../image/import-scene-popup.png)

+Auto import: SceneCreated can be optionally set.
+This means that ASM will automatically import scenes when they are created through normal means.

-You can exclude scenes via the blacklist feature (configurable later in settings):
+You can exclude scenes via the blocklists feature (configurable later in settings):
 ![](../image/blacklist.png)
 ## Persistent Scenes